Locko2901/BetterChatBot/README.md

 # BetterChatBot
 A revised version of my ChatBot, integrating the capabilities of the GPT-4-Turbo Preview and Perplexity AI.
-It also includes an easy command setup, along with an example command already configured.
+It also includes an easy command setup, along with a few commands already configured.

 # Bot Setup Guide